From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: Conclusion

 \section{Conclusion}

 This paper develops a framework to diagnose, explain, and exploit complementarity in the widely used VLA paradigm for autonomous driving.
 We analyze the relationship between VLM-based and vision-only backbones at three levels (representation, behavior, and system), and use representation diagnostics to separate shared from model-specific subspaces, establishing a testable evidence chain for whether complementarity exists and where it comes from.
 We show that gating based solely on representation similarity or alignment strength does not reliably predict trajectory quality or consistently surpass a strong VLM baseline, indicating that complementarity is not captured by simple confidence proxies and instead appears as behavioral and style differences.
 Under strict cross-backbone-family and multi-seed evaluation, each model consistently wins on a stable long-tail subset, and the expert behavior often lies between the two styles.
 Based on this finding, we convert complementarity into trajectory-level control using a scorer and an interpretable candidate set constructed along the VLM–vision-only style axis via endpoints and interpolations, yielding stable gains.
-Finally, we operationalize the approach with a fast/slow system that outperforms the baseline with 85\% fast-path acceptance and a 3.2$\times$ speedup.
+Finally, we operationalize the approach with a fast/slow system that outperforms the baseline with 85\% fast-path acceptance and reducing average latency from about $280$ ms to $150$ ms on a single NVIDIA A30 GPU.